upetition/Stop-uOttawa-Surveillance/README.md

 $ ./install --hooks
 ```

-Make sure you add `stopuottawa.local` to your `/etc/hosts` file so it routes you correctly.
+Make sure you add `upetition.local` to your `/etc/hosts` file so it routes you correctly.

 ## Running with docker
 To run the full application with docker, you must start the frontend, backend, and router containers.